-Tier II projects are subject to the environmental review requirements of the Puerto Rico Department of Natural Resources (DNR) with additional requirements imposed by the SERP for the DWSRF program.
+Tier II (non-equivalent) projects are only subject to:

+- the environmental review requirements of the Puerto Rico Department of Natural Resources (DNR) with additional requirements imposed by the SERP for the DWSRF program, - compliance with Davis-Bacon Act. - American Iron and Steel (AIS), and - Technical, Administrative and Financial capacity.

 Applicants will be notified by the DOH whether their project(s) proposed for financing through the DWSRF program fall under the category Tier I (equivalency) or Tier II.